AaronWongNSC/lanim/README.md

 V4 - This was my first attempt at adding a camera.
 The Camera class could be used to move the camera and adjust the zoom.
 I'm not 100% confident that it actually worked the way I wanted it to.
 V5 - This is the second major refactorization of the code.
 I now have a hierarchy of classes so that I can take advantage of inheritance.
 This feels like a better approach, though I'm not certain that it is.
 I also fixed the camera so that I know it works the way I want.
 I also made the strings more consistent.
 Here is the tower of dependencies and the features at each level.

+The text below is terrible because markdown doesn't like it.
+View the raw form to read it.
+I will have to change this format eventually.

 | [Obj(ref, frames, persist)]
 | ----> The Obj class is the most general class.
 All animation objects must have these basic features:
 | ---->>> ref: All objects have a reference, though most of them are meaningless for now.
 Eventually, I will want